 Some individuals like to apply it evenly over the water-based enamels because it gives the wood a bright gorgeous finish that’s relatively more durable and can last much longer.

 2- Rustoleum Primer and Undercoating

-It can be used as a primer prior to applying Rust-Oleum’s paint or topcoat.
-It can also be used as an undercoating to help prevent chipping, peeling, and rusting.
+It can be used as a primer before applying Rust-Oleum’s paint and also as an undercoating to help prevent chipping, peeling, and rusting of the topcoat.

 3- Rustoleum Universal Metallic Spray Paints

 The formulation of this paint has been carefully engineered to ensure adherence to any surface, eliminating the need for a primer.
 It offers exceptional coverage and rapid drying time, allowing you to swiftly resume your project.

 Additionally, these paints are available in a wide range of colors and you have the option to select between a glossy or matte finish, catering to your individual preferences based on your wood project.